topgun0415/topgun0415.github.io/about.md

 ## Hello World ! 😄👋

-### I'm a Junior FrontEnd Developer who live in Fukuoka 🇯🇵
+### I'm a System Engineer who work in Fukuoka 🇯🇵

-### I have learned English, Chinese, Japanese, French when I was a University student
+### I learned English, Chinese, Japanese, French when I was a University student

-### Now I'm focus on learning programming langauges
+### Now I'm focus on learning programming langauges 🧑🏻‍💻

 <br>